 Tiger Woods’ 1997 victory was a smashing one, literally, as he broke or tied all kinds of tournament records.
 He became the youngest winner, lowering the record previously held by Spanish legend Severiano Ballesteros.
-He also tied or broke multiple scoring records, including setting a new margin-of-victory record when he won by 12 strokes.
+He also tied or broke multiple scoring records buymyhouse7.com, including setting a new margin-of-victory record when he won by 12 strokes.

 It was first win in a major championship for Tiger Woods and his fourth overall PGA Tour victory since turning pro less than one year earlier.

 THE LIST OF THE YOUNGEST US MASTERS WINNERS

 These are the 10 youngest golfers who’ve won The Masters.